A Mighty Girl's top picks of picture books about trailblazing girls and women throughout history.

 When this little girl’s mother is invited to play the piano for her neighbor — who hasn’t left her house for twenty years and runs away when strangers come to the door — she bring her daughter along.
 And the little girl, who creeps up the neighbor’s stairs to investigate, discovers someone brilliant: poet Emily Dickinson.
 She exchanges a small gift for a poem, and while the pair may not spend much time together, they discover an unexpected kinship.
 Author Michael Bedard’s writing echoes Dickinson’s, while Barbara Cooney’s oils capture the shifting moods of the story.
 An authentic poem by Dickinson is included in the book.
 For more books about this groundbreaking poet, visit our Emily Dickinson Collection.

 This beautiful book shows the influence of a famous real-life librarian: Pura Belpré, the first Puerto Rican woman hired by the New York Public Library system.
 Hildamar and Santiago have just arrived in New York, and find their new home cold and unwelcoming.
 Their beloved Three Kings Day holiday is approaching, but how can they celebrate it here?
 But when Belpré comes to their classroom, she shows them that libraries are open to young and old, English- and Spanish-speakers alike.
 Soon, the library is not just a place of learning for Hildamar and her cousin, but also a place of community and friendship.
 This lovely story celebrates Belpré's vision and dedication, as well as the power of libraries to bring people together.
+For another picture book about Belpré, check out Planting Stories: The Life of Librarian and Storyteller Pura Belpré.

 A young Georgia O'Keeffe used to roam the prairie with her sketchbook, but she couldn't quite manage to capture the scenery the way she saw it in her head.
 When she went to art school, she learned the techniques of paint and canvas, but city life seemed sterile and confining.
 But when she moved to the deserts of New Mexico, her artistic gifts truly blossomed, and she created stunning works of art that capture all the wonder in the world around us.
 In this lyrical telling of O'Keeffe's life and work, author Rachel Victoria Rodriguez creates a vivid portrait of O'Keeffe and the world as she saw it.
 For more picture book biographies of O'Keeffe, check out Georgia's Bones, Georgia in Hawaii: When Georgia O'Keeffe Painted What She Pleased, and My Name Is Georgia, all for ages 5 to 8.